sweetpay/sweetpay-python/README.md

 ```

 For mocking on the actual request level you can for example use [requests-mock](https://github.com/openstack/requests-mock).
 However, this is discouraged, since that would rely on the internals of the library.

+Instead of using the built-in mocking support (which is just a convenience wrapper around `unittest.mock.Mock()`), you could of course do the mocking manually yourself.
+You could need to do the mocking yourself if you don't have a global instance of `sweetpay.SweetpayClient`.

+**NOTE**: The mocking support is not thread-safe if you are using a global instance of `sweetpay.SweetpayClient`.

 ## Callbacks & Deserialization